Vladimir Dezhurov: Spacewalks

 During his cosmonaut career, Dezhurov has performed nine spacewalks.
 During Mir EO-18 long-duration mission Dezhurov together with cosmonaut Gennady Strekalov conducted five spacewalks.
 As of June 2010, his nine spacewalks totalling 37 hours and 2 minutes has placed him in the 25th position in the list of astronauts who have the most extra-vehicular activity (EVA) time.

 On 12 May 1995, Dezhurov conducted his first career spacewalk.
 The spacewalk started 04:20:44 UTC and ended at 10:35:16 UTC.
 He and Strekalov prepared for the arrival of the Spektr module and prepared to move Kristall's solar panel.
 They also practiced work at the Kristall module.
 The spacewalk lasted 6 hours and 14 minutes.

 Dezhurov performed his second career spacewalk on May 17.
 They moved the solar array to the Kvant-1 module.
 The spacewalk lasted six hours and 52 minutes.

-On May 22, Dezhurov and Strekalov installed the solar array on Kvant-1 and stowed Kristall's other solar array.
+On May 22, Dezhurov and Strekalov installed the solar array on Kvant-1 and stowed Kristall's another solar array.
 The excursion out of the Mir Space Station marked Dezhurov's third career spacewalk.
 The spacewalk started at 00:10:20 UTC and was completed at 05:25:11 UTC.
 The spacewalk lasted 5 hours and 14 minutes.

 On 28 May and June 1, 1995, Dezhurov and Strekolov conducted two spacewalks to prepare Mir to move Kristall and Spektr modules.
 Dezhurov's fourth and fifth career spacewalks lasted 21 and 23 minutes respectively.

 Dezhurov conducted another four spacewalks during the Expedition 3 mission to the ISS.
 On October 8, 2001, Dezhurov and Tyurin ventured outside the ISS to mark the 100th spacewalk to be carried out by Russian cosmonauts.
 The main objective of the spacewalk was to outfit the Pirs Docking Compartment and make connections between that newly arrived compartment and the Zvezda module.
 The spacewalkers installed a cable that allows space walk radio communications between the two station sections.
 They also installed handrails on the new compartment and an exterior ladder that will be used to help spacewalkers leave Pirs' hatch.
 Dezhurov and Tyurin also installed a Strela cargo crane onto the station.
 The spacewalk lasted 4 hours and 58 minutes ending at 19:21 UTC.